We found 3 ear, nose and throat specialists who accept Humana Gold near Covington, LA.

-Dr. Richard Boyce's specialties are facial plastic surgery and otolaryngology (ear, nose, and throat).
-Dr. Boyce graduated from Louisiana State University School of Medicine in New Orleans.
-For his residency, Dr. Boyce trained at Exempla Saint Joseph Hospital, Denver, a hospital affiliated with the University of Illinois, and a hospital affiliated with Louisiana State University.
-He honors several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-Dr. Boyce has received professional recognition including the following: New Orleans Super Doctors.
-He is affiliated with Fairway Medical Surgical Hospital and Lakeview Regional Medical Center.
+Dr. Richard Boyce is a facial plastic surgeon and ear, nose and throat specialist in Covington, LA and Mandeville, LA.
+Dr. Boyce takes Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+His education and training includes medical school at Louisiana State University School of Medicine in New Orleans and residency at Exempla Saint Joseph Hospital, Denver, a hospital affiliated with the University of Illinois, and a hospital affiliated with Louisiana State University.
+He has received the following distinction: New Orleans Super Doctors.
+He is professionally affiliated with Fairway Medical Surgical Hospital and Lakeview Regional Medical Center.

 Conditions / Treatments